ICT GISP 2021 Update

-Semester One 2021 was an action-packed time for our ICT Gateway to Industry Schools.
-Let's look back at our Top Five Highlights.
+2021 was an action-packed time for our ICT Gateway to Industry Schools.
+Let's look back at some highlights.

 International Girls in ICT Day was held on Thursday April 22 2021.
 To celebrate this day, Saint Stephen's College on the Gold Coast held their own Girls in ICT day to raise awareness of careers in ICT for girls and to build numbers in Digtal Tehnologies subjects.
 Guest speakers included

 - Georgia Rissman, Virtual Manager